 Perhaps the greatest benefit to the root canal procedure is that you are able to retain your natural tooth rather than have it removed.
+An infected tooth should be treated as soon as possible though to avoid the need for a tooth extraction.

 Dr. Gauthier performs root canal procedures in the comfort of his Northborough, MA dental office.
 Patients are made to feel as comfortable and relaxed as possible before, during and after treatment.